confidential-containers/charts/README.md

 Umbrella Helm chart for Confidential Containers.
 This chart deploys kata-containers runtime with confidential computing support for TEE technologies.

+## Project Status

+⚠️ **Early Stage Development** - This Helm chart is in its primary development phase as part of the effort to provide an alternative deployment method for Confidential Containers.

+**Goal:** Replace the [Confidential Containers Operator](https://github.com/confidential-containers/operator) as the primary deployment method by the **0.18.0 release**.

+**Current Focus:**
+- ✅ Core functionality and E2E testing
+- ✅ Multi k8s distribution support (eg, k0s, k3s, microk8s, kubeadm, rke2 support)
+- 🔄 Feature parity with Operator
+- 📋 See [Test Coverage & Roadmap](#test-coverage--roadmap) below for detailed progress

 ## Overview

 This chart includes: